 What is Bankruptcy?

-Individuals with substantial amounts of debt may be seeking relief from the burden of creditors and the stress of unpaid bills.
-Bankruptcy, although not a solution for all, is a chance for those suffering under the pressure of financial woe a chance at a clean slate.
-There are several types of bankruptcy, the two most common being Chapter 7 (Liquidation) and Chapter 13 (Reorganization).
+Have you spent a month or even years running from exceptional amounts of debt?
+Those individuals with substantial amounts of debt may be seeking relief from the burden of creditors and the stress of unpaid bills.
+Filing for bankruptcy, although not a solution for all, is a chance for those suffering under the pressure of financial woe to wipe the slate clean.
+At Bankruptcy Utah, we cover several types of bankruptcy, but the most common is Chapter 7.

 Who Should Consider Bankruptcy?